Aloe humilis (L.) Mill.

 Aloe acuminata, Aloe acuminata var. major, Aloe echinata, Aloe humilis var. acuminata, Aloe humilis var. candollei, Aloe humilis var. echinata, Aloe humilis var. humilis, Aloe humilis var. incurva, Aloe humilis var. incurvata, Aloe humilis var. macilenta, Aloe humilis var. suberecta, Aloe humilis var. subtuberculata, Aloe incurva, Aloe macilenta, Aloe perfoliata var. humilis, Aloe perfoliata var. suberecta, Aloe suberecta, Aloe suberecta var. semiguttata, Aloe subtuberculata, Aloe tuberculata, Aloe verrucosospinosa, Aloe virens, Aloe virens var. macilenta, Catevala humilis, Haworthia fasciata var. armata, Haworthia ferox

-Native to South Africa (Eastern Cape, Northern Cape, and Western Cape).
+This species is native to South Africa (Eastern Cape, Northern Cape, and Western Cape).

 Aloe humilis is a small succulent that forms dense clusters of stemless or very short-stemmed rosettes of pale blue-green leaves with irregular bumps and soft spines along the margins.
 The rosettes grow up to 8 inches (20 cm) in diameter.
 Leaves are triangular, erect or incurved, up to 4.8 inches (12 cm) long and up to 0.7 inches (1.8 cm) wide.
 It is a very variable species in size and shape of leaves and size, shape, and the number of bumps and marginal spines.
 Flowers are red-orange, pendulous, tubular, up to 2 inches (5 cm) long, and appear in late winter to spring on top of an up to 14 inches (35 cm) tall spike.